buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

 The value it prints out happens to be some values defined in the modules installed.

-We can also run the py_demo script.
+We can also run the py-demo script.
 Here we'll just print out the bits if the path added to reflect the eggs:

     >>> print system(os.path.join(sample_buildout, 'bin', 'py-demo'),